p2p-today/p2p-project/README.md

         compression
         [json-ized list of desired compression methods, in order of preference]

     Your peer will respond with the same message, excluding any methods they do not support.
-If this list is different than the one you sent, you reply, trimming the list of methods _you_ do not support.
-This process is repeated until you agree upon a list.
+If this list is different than the one you sent, you reply, trimming the list of methods *your node* does not support.
+This process is repeated until the two agree upon a list.

-    You may also send a `resend` subflag, which requests your peer to resend the previous `whisper` or `broadcast`.
+    Your node may also send a `resend` subflag, which requests your peer to resend the previous `whisper` or `broadcast`.
 This is structured like so:

         renegotiate
         [your id]